Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Related Works

 \subsection{Image Generation}

-Recently, diffusion models~\cite{avrahami2022blended,couairon2022diffedit,meng2021sdedit,parmar2023zero} have demonstrated remarkable capabilities in image generation by learning to approximate data distributions through the iterative denoising of a noised input.
-Consequently, they can generate high-quality, complete images from inputs with limited information, such as text, semantic maps, or depth maps~\cite{rombach2021highresolution}.
+Recently, diffusion models~\cite{avrahami2022blended,couairon2022diffedit,meng2021sdedit,parmar2023zero} have demonstrated remarkable capabilities in image generation by the iterative denoising of a noised input.
+Consequently, they can generate high-quality, full images from inputs with limited information, such as text, semantic maps, or depth maps~\cite{rombach2021highresolution}.
 Some studies~\cite{careil2023towards,li2024misc} have attempted to apply this capability to image compression, transmitting only text and downsampled images/features to the decoder, which then employs diffusion to generate visuals that satisfy human vision.
 However, these approaches do not fully exploit diffusion’s potential for semantic composition and generation.
-In our work, we further explore the potential of diffusion models for image compression, by performing different semantic compositions based on the partially transmitted bitstream using diffusion, to generate the corresponding complete image so as to meet the needs of different scenes or tasks.
+In our work, we perform different semantic compositions for different tasks, to generate a full image so as to meet the needs of different scenes or tasks.